 1. STORAGE OF AND ACCESS TO PERSONAL DATA

 It is the policy of AC to ensure all personal data stored by the organization, whether in manual or electronic form, are kept in secure data centers with appropriate physical, technical and organizational security measures and accessed in accordance with the data security standards of the organization.

 We adopt appropriate data collection, storage and processing practices and security measures to protect against unauthorized access, alteration, disclosure or destruction of your personal data, username, password, transaction information and data stored and processed by AC, including appropriate encryption tools, firewalls and security incident management systems and procedures.

-Transfers of personal data internally and externally shall only be made in accordance with strict security protocols and under modes of transfer compliant to the requirements and standards of the Data Privacy Act, its Internal Rules and Regulations, and the relevant issuances of the NPC
+Transfers of personal data internally and externally shall only be made in accordance with strict security protocols and under modes of transfer compliant to the requirements and standards of the Data Privacy Act, its Implementing Rules and Regulations, and the relevant issuances of the NPC

 We also ensure that only authorized individuals within the organization shall be allowed to process personal data in accordance with AC’s access control policies and procedures.

 It is the policy of AC to ensure that personal data is only retained for a limited period or until the lawful and legitimate purpose of the processing is achieved.
 To that effect, we have established procedures for securely disposing files that contain personal data whether the same is stored on paper, film, optical or magnetic media, personal data stored offsite, and computer equipment, such as disk servers, desktop computers and mobile phones at end-of-life.

 3. THIRD-PARTY DISCLOSURES